 How does Brexit affect CLIAI policyholders?

-Your policy will remain valid and enforceable and the terms and conditions of your policy will remain unchanged.
-CLIAI will continue to be authorised and regulated by the Central Bank of Ireland, the supervisory authority for Irish insurance companies.
+Your policy is valid and enforceable and the terms and conditions of your policy have not changed as a result of Brexit.
+CLIAI continues to be authorised and regulated by the Central Bank of Ireland, the supervisory authority for Irish insurance companies.

-However, UK resident policyholders will no longer be covered by the UK Financial Services Compensation Scheme.
-Policyholder protection schemes such as the FSCS are only relevant should CLIAI become unable to meet its liabilities and the customer suffers loss as a result.
-You can be reassured that CLIAI is a well-capitalised company and benefits from being part of a strong financial services group.
-Its parent, the Great-West Lifeco Group, had over £987bn in consolidated assets under administration as at 30 June 2020, and we are confident that the risk of policyholder loss from being unable to meet our financial commitments is remote.
+CLIAI is a well-capitalised company and benefits from being part of a strong financial services group.
+Its parent, the Great-West Lifeco Group, had over £1.34 trillion in consolidated assets under administration as at 31 December 2021, and we are confident that the risk of policyholder loss from being unable to meet our financial commitments is remote.

 Will CLIAI continue to be open to new business?